| Kristy's Story(Flailing

 the freefall was, "This only lasts a minute and then

 the pain will be over."
 That was one long minute.
+Meanwhile, my flimsy goggles kept sliding up my head and

 at the rate we were falling I could kiss my contacts goodbye.